 Pregnancy affects the thyroid in a number of ways.
 The thyroid gland may increase in size and changes in reproductive hormones can cause changes in thyroid hormone levels.
-Pregnancy also boosts iodine requirements in both both the mother and the fetus.
+Pregnancy also boosts iodine requirements in both the mother and fetus.
 In addition, some women develop antibodies to their own thyroid during pregnancy, which causes postpartum subacute thyroiditis and can increase the risk of developing permanent hypothyroidism.

 Medical Conditions Associated with Hypothyroidism